N28M/HomePlex/readme.md

 <!-- Home Plex -->
 This repo documents the complete setup and configuration of my home server.
+As it stands, the servers are "snowflakes" with little to no documentation and the intention of this repo is to change that.

 Current Hardware